We are Here

 Arriving by plane?

 Montenegro has two airports – Tivat and Podgorica.
-Tivat airport is just 20km away from Perast, it takes about 40mins ride to reach the hotel.
-Podgorica airport is 90km away from Perast, and usually it takes about 1h20minutes ride to reach the town.
+Tivat airport is just 20km away from Perast, it takes about 40 minutes by car to reach the hotel.
+Podgorica airport is 90km away from Perast, and usually it takes about 1h20 minutes to reach the town.
 The hotel offers private transfers to and from both airports.
-Furthermore, an airport that is in the nearby proximity is in Dubrovnik, Croatia, with just 60km distance.
+Additionally, Dubrovnik airport in Croatia is also within proximity, located 60km from Perast.

 Arriving by car?

-Park comfortably on the hotel’s parking on the east entrance and embark on an idyllic ride through the town with our electric vehicle to get to our beautiful property located in the centre of the town.
+Park comfortably in the hotel’s parking on the east entrance and embark on an idyllic ride through the town with our electric vehicle to get to our beautiful property, located in the centre of the town.
 As a part of UNESCO’s cultural heritage, the town is closed for all types of vehicles from June to October.

 Local buses connect Perast with Kotor daily.
-Bus stops at both entrances to the town, and in the nearby proximity of the hotel – at 5 minutes walking distance.
-It takes 15-20mins ride to reach the town.
-For further information on bus schedules and pricing, kindly contact front desk attendants.
+Bus stops are found at both entrances to the town, and a 5-minute walk from the hotel.
+It’s a 15-20 minute ride to reach the town.
+For further information on bus schedules and pricing, kindly contact the front desk.

 Parking

 The hotel’s parking is located at the entrance to the town from the east side, marked as parking number 1 on the maps.
-For our guest’s comfort we have provided electric vehicles to bring the guests to the hotel and help preserve the environment and the city’s tradition.
-Parking is easily accessible and works on a first come first served basis.
+For your comfort, we have provided electric vehicles to bring our guests to the hotel, helping to preserve the environment and the city’s tradition.
+Parking is easily accessible and works on a first come, first served basis.

 FAQ

 The hotel offers private transfers to and from the airport as well as throughout Montenegro.
-Should you wish to book a transfer or send an enquiry, kindly contact our concierge at the following email: info@hotelgrandperast.com
+Should you wish to book a transfer or send an enquiry, kindly contact our concierge via email: info@hotelgrandperast.com

-Perast is centrally located town in the coast of Montenegro.There are wide range of activities to offer.
-We highly recommend booking excursions to one of our national parks, to discover the history and culture and cuisine of Montenegro.
+Perast is a centrally located town on the coast of Montenegro.There are a wide range of activities on offer.
+We highly recommend booking excursions to one of our national parks, to discover the history, culture and cuisine of Montenegro.
 Furthermore, the boat tour around the bay will take your breath away.
-There are many routes for a hike which offer the view of an amazing contrasts between the mountains and the sea.
+There are many hiking routes which offer views of amazing contrasts between the mountains and the sea.

 The hotel’s parking is located at the entrance to the town, marked as parking number 1 on the map.
-The parking serves on a first come first serve basis, and has limited access.
+The parking operates on a first come, first served basis, and has limited access.